What We Have Done & Where We Are Going

 Huberman Transportation completes Transportation Impact Assessment (TIA) and continues to work with the City of Edmonton to define mutually beneficial integration with Edmonton Transit.

-Construction is completed and we are ready to welcome everyone to travel and experience the gondola.
+Our hope is to have construction completed in 2026 to welcome everyone to travel and experience the Edmonton gondola.